Refinance Your Home

 Rate & Term Refinance FAQs

-Your home is a major investment.
-It’s ok to have questions about refinancing it!
-We’ve compiled answers to the frequently asked ones, but don’t hesitate to ask more.
+More than merely a place to live, your home is a major investment.
+It’s perfectly OK to have questions about refinancing it!
+We’ve compiled answers to frequently asked ones, but don’t hesitate to ask more.

 In most cases, if your name is on the title and you’ve paid on your current mortgage for at least six months, you’ll be able to refinance with a rate and term refi.